 There will be some who will say that I’m trying to ruin birthdays, that I’m an out-of-season Grinch, my heart clearly two sizes too small (likely from lack of sugar and white flour, they’ll snidely surmise).

-There will be plenty who will point fingers at me and inquire why I think I should have the power to tell other people what they can and can’t feed their kids.
+There will be plenty who will point fingers at me and inquire why I think I should have the power to tell other people what they can and can’t feed their kids, especially for school birthday treats.

 And there will be plenty who are simply resistant to change, who prefer to stick with the status quo and say, “If it ain’t broke, don’t fix it.”